SCS-CBU-CED-IAM/simplesaml-mobileid/README.md

 ## Configuration

-Put the certificates and keys into the cert/ directory.
+Put the Mobile ID related certificates and keys into the cert/ directory.

 Add the module in the sources `config/authsources.php`: